epam/Wilma/wilma-extras/lookAndSayService/README.md

 Important Settings
 ---------------------------------------
 + First of all, don't forget to move/upload the plugin jar into the `config/jar` folder of Wilma.
-If you don't have the jar itself, compile it by using this command in the root folder of Wilma source: `gradlew build -b wilma-extras/lookandsay.service/build.gradle build` and it will be built into the `wilma-extras/lookandsay.service/build` folder.
+If you don't have the jar itself, compile Wilma, and the plugin jar it will be built into the `wilma-extras/lookAndSayService/build/lib` folder.
 + Don't forget to load the External Service (the jar) into Wilma.
-The easiest way is to use the sample xml configuration file, that you may find in `src/main/resources` folder.
+The easiest way is to use the sample json configuration file, that you may find in `src/main/resources` folder.
-Please note that in this configuration xml file the DialogDescriptors are disabled, still the interceptor part lives.
 + Don't forget to **enable** the interceptors in Wilma!
 Without that, the Look-And-Say plugin won't work at all.

 How to call the Look-And-Say service endpoint of Wilma?